jamshaidtahiri/Telegram-Subscriber-Tool/README.md

    ```

 ## How it Works 🛠️
-1. Upon executing the script, it automatically starts the Appium server in the background.
+1. Upon executing the script, it automatically starts the Appium server in the background, so you don't need to worry about setting it up yourself.

 2. A GUI window will pop up, prompting you to enter the name of your Telegram channel.